jamiedidthis/quartz/content/books/because internet.md

 Ooh, this was FUN.
 It’s a fascinating look at how language evolves, and how rapidly it’s evolving now because internet—and arguably for the better, because internet-speak conveys this whole spectrum of emotional nuance that formal written language cannot.

 Highlights and takeaways, an incomplete list:
-—Young women have been the language disrupters throughout history
-—We’re still cursed by faux-Latin-y grammar
-—Grammar and spelling are collective agreements, not eternal truths
-—What teens are doing is sophisticated
-—Our language is embodied; you believe someone’s body, not their words
-—Illustrative emoji (the birthday cake; it means what it means) vs. emblematic emoji (the eggplant; it means what it doesn’t mean)
-—Emoji have the same rhythmic tendency as beat gestures
-—Plain words actually weren’t good enough for Shakespeare
-—Irony, paradoxically, creates space for sincerity
-—Language is a network
-—Godwin’s Law was an experiment on memes
-—Memes and needlework are both collective folk texts
-—We’ve had the right to adapt longer than we’ve had the right to prevent copying
-—There is no doing it wrong, we’re creating as we go

-If you’re into linguistics (🙋🏻‍♀️), like clever and informative books (🙋🏻‍♀️), are an elder millennial (🙋🏻‍♀️), remember the AOL dialup (🙋🏻‍♀️), use social media as your third place (🙋🏻‍♀️), find yourself hooked on Wordle (🙋🏻‍♀️), or want some hope for the future (🙋🏻‍♀️), don’t miss this book.

-Also, when anybody is outraged about “kids these days” on the internet, remember that people used to be outraged over the word “hello,” which was invented with the telephone.

-With all the hubbub and handwringing around Twitter, all I think is how will Gretchen do her research!

 * It’s not just that we make patterns; humans are basically incapable of doing things *without* patterns
 * Young women are the language disrupters